Ypertex/blog/content/articles/innovating-our-stagnation/index.md

 If we continue to deploy Artificial Intelligence around the world in all aspects of our lives, it might make it even more difficult for our society to unlearn current, then learn new and improved behaviors.

-If we're not careful, AI might cement the status quo that we actually want to get rid of.
+If we're not careful, AI might cement the status quo that we want to get rid of.

-> With AI, we might be innovating our own stagnation.
+> With AI, we might be innovating our stagnation.

 To avoid such a deadlock, we need to combine the two: We're good at **learning** but suck at **unlearning**.
 That equally applies to humans and machines, by the way.